zspitz/dlr/docs/sites-binders-dynobj-interop/api-reference.md

 <h3 id="create-static-method-1">6.19.2 Create Static Method</h3>

-The static factory method Create on the CallSite&lt;T&gt; class returns a new instance of CallSite&lt;T&gt; for use as a dynamic call site.
+The static factory method Create on the CallSite\<T\> class returns a new instance of CallSite\<T\> for use as a dynamic call site.
 Compilers that generate assemblies directly as .NET IL (such as the C\# compiler) should make sure the user assembly caches these CallSite instances at runtime so they don’t need to be regenerated each time this call site is hit.
 Languages that use Expression Trees as their code generation (languages built on the DLR such as IronPython) can just use DynamicExpressions, letting the Expression Tree compiler do the work.

 <h3 id="target-field">6.19.3 Target Field</h3>